PubNubDevelopers/PubNub-Showcase/README.md

 ## Usage Notes

+### Channel Monitor

+**Note that the Channel Monitor only works with the Chat portion of the application**

+Note: The Channel Monitor is not compatible with messages containing image attachments.

+To use the PubNub showcase with the BizOps Channel monitor feature, you should specify the Channel Monitor configuration as follows:

+- Message Content Path: `$.message.content.text`
+- Edit Action Name: `edited`
+- Soft Delete Action Name: `deleted`

+These settings can be specified as part of your keyset configuration.

 ### Firefox Users

 Firefox will not allow you to share storage between pages.
 This is a [feature and not a bug](https://bugzilla.mozilla.org/show_bug.cgi?id=1730419).
 Please load the demo from a local server to use with Firefox, e.g. `python3 -m http.server 8001`.
 Be sure to use `localhost` rather than the IP address when doing this, for full compatibility with the IoT demo.  *These are only issues running locally, you will not experience issues running a hosted version of this app*